 We will prime your pump and get it working.
 We will check the filtration rate to make sure it is filtering properly.
 We will check the flow rate of the water.
 We will check your pool gutters, your skimmer baskets, all of the valves on your pump and filter.
 We will evaluate the pump capacity to make sure it is the right size for your pool.
 Most people just assume that the pump was specifically designed for their pool and they never have the capacity checked.
 We will chart what is called a pump performance curve.
 In most cases the capacity is fine but every now and then we find that the pump is too small for the size pool it services.
 If that happens, we will sit down with you and show you the options available.
 If you have a spa or hot tub connected to your pool, we will check your diverter valve to make sure it is working properly allowing you to change the direction of the water to the hot tub or switch it back to the pool.

 We will test your water and apply the necessary chemicals in the proper amounts.
-We will come back out a few days later to check and see if your water is clear.
-If it is not, we will test again and make the proper adjustments.
+We will continue to work on your pool as long as it is needed to get things back up and functioning properly.
+Your water won’t be clear overnight.
+It is a process that takes time and consistent effort to get crystal clear waters.
 We will not be finished until your water is crystal clear and you are satisfied.

 The summer is over.
 Now what?
 You will need to have your pool closed down and winterized.
 This job is not for the faint of heart!
 There is a certain procedure that must be followed.
 You must have all of the necessary pool closing equipment on hand.
 You must know how to blow out the lines, drop the water level to the proper level, winterize the pump, and cover the pool.
 It is very critical that the closing be done right.
 If anything is missed, something could freeze over the winter and cause major damage.
 We have seen pipes break and pumps damaged because not all of the water had been blown out properly.
 So when we close your pool we will adhere strictly to the pool closing checklist.
 We guarantee our work so that if there are any damages caused by the winter that could have been avoided with a proper closing, we will fix them at no cost to you.